Leadwerks/Documentation/entityspawning.md

 - Enemies are spawned at a constant rate, regardless of how many already exist.
 - An enemy wave attack is triggered by an invisibile collision object the player activates.

+This example simply spawns a new enemy far from the origin.
+You could spawn enemies in specific locations, or check some pre-defined spots to see which are not visible to the player.

 ```lua
 -- Get the displays
 local displays = GetDisplays()